meraki-analytics/cassiopeia/doc/plugins.rst

 The plugins for Cass are stored in two different repositories: `cassiopeia-plugins <https://github.com/meraki-analytics/cassiopeia-plugins>`_ and `cassiopeia-datastores <https://github.com/meraki-analytics/cassiopeia-datastores>`_. ``cassiopeia-plugins`` contains functionality that modify the behavior of Cass's objects, while ``cassiopeia-datastores`` provides additional datastores (such as databases).
 Both of these are called "plugins" in this documentation.

 Plugins can be added to Cass by downloading the appropriate plugin and putting it on your ``PYTHONPATH`` environment variable.
-Then, in your settings file, you specify the relative path to that plugin (using the ``package`` keyword) as if you were directly importing it into your project.
+Then, in your settings file, you specify the name of the module for that plugin (using the ``package`` keyword) as if you were directly importing it into your project.
 The name of the package specifies the data store that that will be loaded from that package and put on the pipeline.

 ChampionGG